 Companies manufacture hemp extracts in different forms, including tincture oils, topicals, gummies, capsules, and vape juices.

-Some studies have noted the therapeutic benefits of hemp CBD, including anti-anxiety(16), anti-inflammatory(17), anti-epilepsy(18), and analgesic properties(19).
+Some studies have noted the potential therapeutic benefits of hemp CBD, including anti-anxiety(16), anti-inflammatory(17), anti-epilepsy(18), and analgesic properties(19).
 Still, CBD products are not medicine.

 What is the Difference Between Hemp and Marijuana?